Compressor Unloader Valves

 Figure 1: Air compressor unloader valve

-Extracting the air by the unloader valve is essential for the compressor motor to start again with minimal effort.
-If the air is not removed, the load generated by the air in the compression chamber and tank discharging line creates a high initial torque that the motor may have difficulty overcoming.
+An air compressor unloader valve releases trapped air from the compressor's compression tank and discharge line when the motor stops, allowing for an easier restart.
+There are two main types of air compressor unloader valves: electrical and mechanical.
+Extracting the air is essential for the compressor motor to start again with minimal effort.
+If the air is not removed, the load generated by the trapped air in the compression chamber and tank discharge line creates a high initial torque that the motor may struggle to overcome.
+Figure 1 shows an example of an electrical air compressor unloader valve.

 Table of contents